-Just about everyone likes to attend a get together with friends.
+Just about everyone likes to attend a get-together with friends.
 Be it a simple Beer Call on a Thursday afternoon or a big game party with friends and neighbors.
-As a host, planning on these get-togethers can be a bit stressful no matter how small the party is.
-Here are some select wine picks and what you’ll be munching on at your next get together
+As a host, planning these get-togethers can be a bit stressful no matter how small the party is.
+Here are some select party wine picks and what you’ll be munching on at your next get together

 Full-bodied wines + Steak Sliders

 Like peas and carrots, burger-eating and game-watching should go together!
 It’s just that burgers are quite big and messy, which can pretty much distract you from your sports-watching experience.
 Nothing is better than an average burger size, except several tiny burgers!

 If you’re into steak sliders, it’s best to pair them with Cabernet Sauvignon.
 It’s a great wine with beef.
 You can choose from this Latour wine list.
 Wines with higher alcohol content and more tannins can perfectly stand up to the big flavor of the steak.
 This wine is a favorite for those who eat beef.
 Steak sliders, whether hanger or skirt, would always be ideal for the big game Sunday alongside full-bodied wines.
 Having a full-bodied wine available is one of the best wines to buy for a party.

 Off-dry, fruit-forward wines + Fried Chicken or Buffalo Wings

 Even though National Fried Chicken Day is celebrated every 6th of July in the United States, it has always been a chicken season every Super Bowl Sunday.
 However you want it is fried, oven-fried, baked, or caramelized, this game day will always be calling for chicken!

 In fact, in a surprising climax, the once-inexpensive wing has become the most costly and in-demand part of the chicken every Super Bowl weekend.
 Buffalo chicken wings, specifically, have been one of the favorites during this game day.